-10.5.
-Salary on Promotion
+10.5 Salary on Promotion

-In case of an employee's promotion to a higher grade, a promotional increase equitable to other employees in the new grade or a salary progression scheme shall be recommended by the relevant supervisor/manager and HR for the CEO's approval.
+In case of an employee's promotion to a higher grade, a promotional increase equitable to other employees in the new grade or a salary progression scheme shall be recommended byHR unit for CEO's approval.

-10.6.
 Remuneration for Temporary Appointments, Interns/Part Time Staff and Consultants

-The remuneration to be offered for temporary appointments (interns/part time staff/consultants) does not fit into the salary structure defined in Section 10.3; therefore, it shall be determined considering the following factors:
+The remuneration to be offered for temporary appointments (interns/part time staff/ consultants) does not fit into the salary structure defined in Section 10.3; therefore, it shall be determined considering the following factors:

 - Prevailing market rate.

 - Nature of work and assessment of workload.

 - Academic, professional and technical qualifications.

 - Relevant work experience.

 - Recent earnings/Last drawn salary.

 - Budget availability.

-- Availability of suitable candidates in the market.
+The remuneration package shall be recommended by HR unit for CEO's approval after endorsement by the Finance.

-The remuneration package shall be recommended by the relevant supervisor/manager and approved by the CEO after endorsement by the Finance and HR Units.
+10.7 Annual Salary Increments

-10.7.
-Annual Salary Increments18
+TDEA will appraise employee performance within two months of the end of financial year.

-TDEA will have two performance appraisal cycles during the year, on June 30, and December 31.
-Based on performance appraisals, annual salary increments may be given to the employees who have completed one year of employment including their probation period on June 30 or December 31.
-Annual performance based Increments are defined in performance appraisal policy.
+Based on the performance appraisal, annual salary increments may be given to the employees on a pro-rata basis except those who have not completed their probation period at the end of financial year.
+Annual performance-based Increments are defined in performanceappraisal policy.

-10.8.
-Confidentiality of Salary Information
+10.8 Confidentiality of Salary Information